-The County recycled a total of 1,899 gallons of used motor oil during Year 4 on the following dates: 2/22/17, 5/3/17, and 8/11/17.
-Waste Oil Service, Inc. and Safety-Kleen Systems, Inc. provide waste manifests to document the quantities of used oil recycled.
+The County recycled a total of 1,388 gallons of used motor oil during Year 3 on the following dates: 2/8/16, 5/2/16, 7/25/16, and 11/30/16.
+Universal Lubricants provides non-hazardous special waste manifests to document the quantities of used oil and filters recycled.
 Copies of the waste manifests are attached.

-Implementation Activity Measurable Goal Completion Date Continue used oil collection and recycling program at the Public Works Service Center Trip tickets from disposal contractor 12/31/17
+Implementation Activity Measurable Goal Completion Date Continue used oil collection and recycling program at the Public Works Service Center Trip tickets from disposal contractor 12/31/16

-List of Attachments: Used oil recycling log Waste manifests
+List of Attachments: Used oil recycling log